Steamboat, United States: Family Ski Guide

 What It Actually Costs

-Compare to other Colorado kids-ski-free deals: Breckenridge is under 5 only.
-Keystone requires a direct booking.
-Purgatory offers free kids' passes but has smaller terrain.
-Steamboat's under-12 policy on a mountain this size is the best combination of free skiing and resort quality in the state.
+Compare to other Colorado kids-ski-free deals: Breckenridge covers only under-5s.
+Keystone requires direct booking for under-12 free.
+Purgatory offers free kids' passes but has 1,605 acres versus Steamboat's 3,668.
+Steamboat's under-12 policy on a mountain this size is the best combination of free skiing and resort quality in Colorado.

 The Honest Tradeoffs